PalatkaJ/tar-credit/README.md

 # Tar implementation
-Implementation of some subset of tar functionality (-t -x options)
+Implementation of some subset of tar functionality (-t -x -v options)